Language-Research-Technology/ldaca-website/content/resources/user-guides/crate-o/spreadsheet-upload/index.md

 > Note that spreadsheet upload currently only has functionality to add new data, and cannot overwrite or edit existing data in your RO-Crate.

+The template is based on an example data collection that contains three types of files within each object:
+- Audio files (WAV), the primary material
+- Text files (CSV), transcriptions of the audio files
+- ELAN files (EAF), linguistic annotations of the audio files

 <br>

 ## Tab Breakdown